 HCD defines a fair housing issue as "a condition in a geographic area of analysis that restricts fair housing choice or access to opportunity, which includes such conditions as ongoing local or regional segregation or lack of integration, racially or ethnically concentrated areas of poverty and affluence, significant disparities in access to opportunity, disproportionate housing needs, and evidence of discrimination or violations of civil rights law or regulations related to housing."
-In Fresno, lower income households and individuals living below the poverty line are concentrated in specific parts of the city.
-Many of these same census tracts have been identified as R/ECAPs or designated as "Low Resource" or "High Segregation & Poverty" by the HCD/TCAC Opportunity mapping methodology.
-In addition, most of the city is considered vulnerable to displacement pressures.
-Pursuant to Government Code Section 65583 (c)(10)(A)(v), the Housing Element includes several policies and programs to proactively address fair housing issues and replace segregated living patterns with integrated and balanced communities.
+In Fresno, there are substantial barriers to homeownership especially for communities of color and lower income households as denoted by lower income households, POC households, and individuals living below the poverty line concentrated in south and west neighborhoods in the city.
+Fresno has concentrated areas of poverty and many of these same census tracts have been identified as R/ECAPs or designated as "Low Resource" or "High Segregation & Poverty" by the HCD/TCAC Opportunity mapping methodology.
+In addition, most of the city is considered vulnerable to displacement from housing market pressures and poor environmental quality, or impacts from extreme heat and climate change.
+Pursuant to Government Code Section 65583 (c)(10)(A)(v), the Housing Element includes several policies and programs to work towards addressing fair housing issues and replacing segregated living patterns with integrated and balanced communities.
 Table 1E-3.24 below summarizes the fair housing issues, contributing factors, and implementation programs included in the Housing Element to affirmatively further fair housing in the city of Fresno.
 For more details on the actions in each implementation program, refer to Section 1E-1: Action Plan.